lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

 This tutorial deals with styling and configuration in general and on a broader level.
 The following tutorials give more insight into styling of individual parts of a diagram.
 - [Axis tutorial](axis)
 - [Legend tutorial](legend)

 At the end of this tutorial we will be looking into how to create a reusable theme or preset for diagrams.
-Lilaq ships a few predefined themes, they can be viewed at [Themes](/themes)
+Lilaq ships a few predefined [themes](/themes).